Game Still on – Winter Coyote Hunting Tips

 When it comes to finding success when calling, I like to think of varmint hunting the same way I do calling or rattling deer.
 Trick as many of their senses and you’ll have the best luck.
 Coyotes have an incredible nose so being cautious of your scent is extremely important and spraying down can be very helpful and also adding an attractant next to your decoy.
 So now you’ve tricked their ears with your call, their eyes with your decoy, their nose with the lure.
 I’ve found that having 3 out of 5 senses on your side will bring coyotes in closer, giving you a better shot and a more exciting hunt.
 It also increases your chances of doubles and triples as you have more time to keep shooting before they can get out of range.

 Now for your choice in ammunition.
 Winchester created a round specifically made for predator hunting called Varmint X. With this round not only do you get long-range accuracy, but it’s also very affordable and was made specifically for taking down coyotes.
-The rigid polymer tip allows for a faster and flatter trajectory.
-It also causes a very small entry hole with yet causes quick bullet fragmentation to drop them right in their tracks with minimal pelt damage.
+The rigid polymer tip allows for high velocity and flatter trajectory.
+It also causes a very small entry hole, yet causes quick bullet fragmentation to drop them right in their tracks with minimal pelt damage.